 Other main responsibilities include:

-· understanding the payers and the overall payer landscape and staying up to date on changes and reforms,
+- understanding the payors and the overall payor landscape and staying up to date on changes and reforms

-· conducting discussions and answer information requests from key opinion leaders in the payer community,
+- conducting discussions and answer information requests from key opinion leaders in the payor community

 Being the new kid on the block is never easy and HOLs are sometimes still met with confusion, especially around the question where exactly the role of MSLs ends and that of HOLs begins.
 The two roles, indeed, have a lot in common and in terms of responsibilities as well as approach.